-The last day to drop this course and still receive a tuition fee refund and the last day for registration/change of registration is Wednesday, May 21, 2014.
-The last day to withdraw from this course with permission is Thursday, June 26, 2014.
+The last day to drop this course with no "W" notation and still receive a tuition fee refund and the last day for registration/change of registration is May 20, 2015.
+The last day to withdraw from this course is June 26, 2015.